Google Search Console: Beginner’s Guide With Steps & Tips

 This is useful information to have if you’re trying to improve your rankings.
 You can see if the keyword your page is ranking for matches the targeted keyword of your content.
 Or you can use the information to try to optimize your content to rank higher.

-And if you want to improve your click-through rates (CTR) for keywords, you can create a custom report with an analytics tracking software like MonsterInsights.
+And if you want to improve your click-through rates (CTR) for keywords, you can create a custom report with analytics tracking software like MonsterInsights.

 Search Console Report